 Requirements for admission to the program conform to the general regulations of The Citadel Graduate College (CGC) and the accreditation standards of the Association to Advance Collegiate Schools of Business (AACSB).
-Admission decisions are based on a holistic review of standardized test score performance, previous scholastic performance, professional experience, and professional recommendations.
-An undergraduate degree in business is not a requirement for admission.
+Admission decisions are based on a holistic review of standardized test score performance, previous scholastic performance, professional professional recommendations. experience, undergraduate degree in business is not a requirement for admission.
 Applicants can be admitted to begin Fall, Spring, or Summer semester.

 Provisional Admission: Applicants may be admitted provisionally if their GPA and/or GMAT/GRE score does not meet the minimum standard for admission.
-Students admitted provisionally are limited to take two courses and must receive a grade of "B" or better in each course to continue in the MBA program.
+Students admitted provisionally are initially limited to two courses and must receive a grade of "B" or better in each course to continue in the MBA program.

 Applications to the MBA Program are accepted on a continual basis.
-Students may begin the program in any Fall, Spring, or Summer session.
-Applicants are encouraged to submit all materials as early as they can prior to the term in which they plan to begin.
+Admitted students may begin the program in any Fall, Spring, or Summer session.
+Applicants are encouraged to submit all materials as early as possible prior to the term in which they plan to begin.
+All material must be submitted to the Citadel Graduate College.

-- 1. Completion of the online graduate application along with the non-refundable application fee. - 2.
-Official transcripts from the undergraduate institution conferring the applicant's bachelor degree and transcripts from all postgraduate institutions attended.
+- 1. Completion of the online graduate application along with the non-refundable application fee. - Official transcripts from the undergraduate institution conferring the applicant's bachelor degree and transcripts from all postgraduate institutions attended.
 Students are asked to provide documentation of an earned degree from an accredited institution with a competitive grade point average.
-A degree in business is not required for admission. - Submission of official scores from a valid (5 years old or less) Graduate Management Admissions Test (GMAT) or

-Graduate Record Examination (GRE).
+A degree in business is not required for admission. - Submission of official scores from a valid (5 years old or less) Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE).
 A waiver may be considered for applicants who already hold a graduate degree.
 MCAT or PCAT scores are acceptable for MD and PharmD applicants.
+LSAT scores are acceptable for applicants currently in a Juris Doctorate program.

-- 4. Submission of a resume detailing previous work experience. - Submission of two letters of recommendation from someone familiar with your academic and/or professional work.
+- Submission of a resume detailing previous work experience. - 5.
+Submission of two letters of recommendation from someone familiar with your academic and/or professional work.
 Professors, supervisors, and military personnel are acceptable references.